Na language

 Na (or Narua, Mosuo) is a language of the Naish subbranch of the Naic group of the Sino-Tibetan languages.

 Varieties

 Yongning Na, which is spoken in Yongning Township, Ninglang County, Lijiang, Yunnan, China, has been documented by Jacques and Michaud (2011).
+It has three tonal levels.
+A trilingual dictionary is available online.

 Lataddi Narua is notable for having only two tonal levels.